agustinparrotta/design-patterns/README.md

 - Having a facade is handy when you need to integrate your app with a sophisticated library that has dozens of features, but you just need a tiny bit of its functionality.
 - It is basically a wrapper for a subsystem.
+- It is useful in many situations where we want to simplify the interaction between objects.
+- The pattern is applied where there is a relation of many-to-many among several objects, and we want them to interact.
+Instead of creating all of these connections, we place an intermediate object in front of many of them that act as a facade.
+- The facade works as a hub or a single point of reference in this layout.
+Every time a new object wants to connect to another one, instead of having to have N interfaces for all N possible objects it needs to connect to (requiring O(N2) total connections), it will instead just talk to the facade, and this will redirect the request accordingly.

 Importance: 4
+Recommended: 5

 ### 2.6.
 FlyWeight